-Unfortunately, the ones I’ve seen have been pretty pricy — and you still have to buy your booze on the plane.
+Unfortunately, the ones I’ve seen have been pretty pricey — and you still have to buy your booze on the plane.

-You’ll need to buy in bulk and spend an hour or so putting them together, but you’ll wind up with a bunch of DIY airplane cocktail kits that you can give as presents to your most travel-savvy friends.
+You’ll need to buy your materials bulk and spend an hour or so putting them together, but you’ll wind up with a bunch of DIY airplane cocktail kits that you can give as presents to your most travel-savvy friends.